 It is absolutely crucial to plan your gap year in advance.
 Before you even pack your bags, you should have a good idea about your budget and availability of health-care.
 Below are just some of the things you'll need to think about:

 It is no secret that Norway is one of the more expensive European countries.
 A recent study found that the cost of living in Oslo was higher than living in New York City.
-But don’t panic, as there are many ways to save money, which include not eating out as much and looking into homestays.
+But don’t panic, as there are many ways to save money, including not eating out as much and looking into homestays.
 But on average, budgeting for 1500 to 2500 dollars would be ideal.

-Norway prides itself for having a culture that values fairness and humility.
+Norway prides itself on having a culture that values fairness and humility.
 For this reason, it is important to present yourself as being humble and fair to everyone around you.
 Women are treated in the same respect as men, evidenced by the fact they receive equal pay.
-Etiquette in Norway is fairly straightforward, with many of norms being similar to what you would expect in the US.
+Etiquette in Norway is fairly straightforward, with many of the norms being similar to what you would expect in the US.
 But note that there is no such thing as fashionably late in Norway, so be sure to show up on time, every time.